piersfinlayson/rs1541fs/README.md

 cbmctrl: libusb/xum1541:: Operation not permitted
 ```

-It can be a bit of a pain getting permissions right for accessing the XUM1541 USB device.
+It can be a bit of a pain getting permissions right for accessing the XUM1541 USB device, unless you want to run everything as sudo (not recommended for security reasons).

 If you get any kind of ```PermissionDenied``` or ```Operation not permitted``` errors I recommend replacing /etc/udev/rules.d/45-opencbm-xum1541.rules with this content:

 ```
 SUBSYSTEM!="usb_device", ACTION!="add", GOTO="opencbm_rules_end"